AshleyDicksonNHS/Mgmt-Meeting/README.md

 # Payment & Pricing Team Project Matrix

 The project matrix describes the lines of responsibility for each piece of work across the team.
 Here, I attempt to unify the work programme into a single dependency diagram showing the top-level outputs on the left and contributory work packages to the right.

+This is a first draft and has not yet been subject to review by the team.
+Any and all feedback is welcome and can be directed to Ashley.Dickson@nhs.net.

-> The arrows represent dependency relations; so A-->B means that B is a dependency of A. Please feed back to Ashley any changes needed.
+> The arrows represent dependency relations; so A-->B means that B is a dependency of A.

 ```mermaid
 graph LR